TheCedarPrince/thecedarprince.github.io/notes/12242022202340-relativity-information-gaps.md

++++
-@def title = "The Analogy between the Relativity of Simultaneity and Information Dissemination"
-@def slug = "12242022202340-relativity-information-gaps"
-@def tags = ["action", "reaction", "analogy", "relativity", "simultaneity", "information", "archive"]
-@def description = "A thought on the analogy between the relativity of simultaneity and information dissemination in consideration of Marshall MacLuhan's concept of the 'action and reaction'"

-@def rss_title = "The Analogy between the Relativity of Simultaneity and Information Dissemination"
-@def rss_description = "A thought on the analogy between the relativity of simultaneity and information dissemination in consideration of Marshall MacLuhan's concept of the 'action and reaction'"
-@def rss_pubdate = Date(2022, 12, 24)
+title = "The Analogy between the Relativity of Simultaneity and Information Dissemination" slug = "12242022202340-relativity-information-gaps" tags = ["action", "reaction", "analogy", "relativity", "simultaneity", "information", "archive"] description = "A thought on the analogy between the relativity of simultaneity and information dissemination in consideration of Marshall MacLuhan's concept of the 'action and reaction'" rss_title = "The Analogy between the Relativity of Simultaneity and Information Dissemination" rss_description = "A thought on the analogy between the relativity of simultaneity and information dissemination in consideration of Marshall MacLuhan's concept of the 'action and reaction'" rss_pubdate = Date(2022, 12, 24)
++++

 The Analogy between the Relativity of Simultaneity and Information Dissemination